My Singles Club

 - Mission Statement – A paragraph about the purpose and goals of the club.

 - Brochure – A print or digital advertisement that may include the club’s slogan, mission statement, history, services, activities, membership benefits, sign-up form, and contact information.

 - Website – Basically a digital version of your club’s brochure.
 Should also include sign-up forms and payment methods for membership, dues, events, and trips.
-(For web hosting, I recommend BH.)
+(For website hosting I recommend DH, which this site uses.)

 - Media Ads – Short print or digital message contained in a specified space to promote club/board membership, events, and activities in newspapers, newsletters, and online media with geographic targeting such as Google Adwords.

 - Flyer – A single page print or digital advertisement to promote club membership or a particular special event like a dance.

 - Newsletter – A regularly distributed print or digital publication that includes upcoming events, new activities, club/singles news, calendar, and a list of current club officers, and contact information.

 The promotional materials listed above do not necessarily need to be completed by you.
 As people join the club you will most likely find people who have expertise in these areas.
 I had a professional graphic designer and a marketing copy editor on my board!